alanschnegg/DiscordDeleteMsgSelfBot/README.md

-# Discord Delete Msg Bot
+# Discord Delete Msg SelfBot

 Delete all your messages from a Discord channel and/or server.